 A precise thermometer is an essential tool if you're learning how to melt chocolate correctly, or for cooking meat safely.
 Read our quick guide to meat temperatures to see how hot chicken, beef, lamb and pork should be before you serve.

 Make your own sauerkraut in this crock pot, and enjoy your preserved veg all year round.
 The traditional crock design has a sunken rim, which is filled with water to form a tight seal, while the veg is weighed down with a stone weight to squeeze out moisture.
 Genius!

 Preserving and fermenting have both been huge cooking trends in 2019.
 Take a look at our collection of preserving and fermenting products here, including the enormously popular vinegar making barrel.

-One of our most popular products, the ProQ Cold Smoke Generator lets you smoke meat, fish, butter, garlic, nuts and cheese at home.
+One of our most popular products, this one comes from American BBQ experts ProQ.
+This ProQ Cold Smoke Generator lets you smoke meat, fish, butter, garlic, nuts and cheese at home.
 All you need is a smoking chamber and you're away!
 Pair it with the ProQ Eco Smoker Chamber, and you're all set.

 Earlier this year we revealed that smoking is one of the most popular techniques in Michelin-starred restaurants, take a look at the full collection of cold smoking equipment on our site and give the trend a go at home.

 Essential for wafer thin potato dauphinoise, the OXO Good Grips Mandoline Slicer is one of the best on the market.
 Adjust the slice thickness, and use the easy-grip food holder to protect your fingers.

 Use the mandoline to finely slice half a cabbage and serve alongside BBQ ribs in a slaw, or carefully slice slithers of rainbow beetroot to dress a salad.
 The mandoline is dishwasher safe, so extremely easy to clean when you've finished cooking.